Clubs & Activities

 NJHS/NHS

 The National Honor Society (NHS) and National Junior Honor Society (NJHS) are the nation's premier organizations established to recognize outstanding high school and middle school students.
-More than just an honor roll, NHS and NJHS serves to honor those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
+More than just an honor roll, NHS and NJHS serve to honor those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
+This directly aligns with our SHIELD values at John Paul II Catholic School.

 To become a member of NHS, a student must demonstrate exceptional academic achievement by maintaining a GPA of 4.0.
-A NJHS membership requires a minimum grade average of 93% and adds the core value of citizenship.
+NJHS membership requires a minimum grade average of 93% and adds the core value of citizenship.
+The selection process begins in January following the first semester.
+Induction is typically in March.

 Robotics Teams